 What dog looks like a lamb?

-Copper toxicosis treatment may involve medication, diet modifications or restrictions, and regular blood tests to monitor the condition.
+Copper toxicosis treatment may include medication, diet modifications or restrictions, and regular blood tests to monitor the condition.

 Trips & Schools